Home » Catalan government strikes budget deal hostile to property investors

 The agreement raises more questions than it answers.
 How will use be monitored long term?
 What happens if family circumstances change?
 How will ownership structures be scrutinised?
 How will inherited properties be treated in practice?
 The practical implementation risks becoming a complex administrative exercise involving notaries, registries, municipal planning departments and inspectors, all policing the declared “purpose” of ownership.

 It is highly likely to face immediate legal challenge.
-Catalan housing laws have frequently been partially struck down by the Constitutional Court in recent years.
+Catalan housing laws have frequently been struck down by the Constitutional Court in recent years.
 There is a real possibility that this proposal will be diluted in parliament, blocked in court, or have key provisions annulled.

 Under such conditions, investment capital is unlikely to view Catalonia as an attractive destination other than for primary residence purchases.
 If investors retreat, the rental market — already under pressure from price caps and regulatory constraints — could shrink further rather than expand.